matter-labs-archive/research/MilestoneOne/Transaction.md

 Then signatures are required from every participant whose input was a part of the transaction.

-- Signatures, a list of lists `[signatureV, signatureR, signatureS]` - inducated a will of input owners to do a transaction.
-A `transactionData` is signed separately by each owner and than signatures are concatenated.
-If one owner brought more than one input an extra signature is not required.
+- Signatures, a list of lists `[signatureV, signatureR, signatureS, [inputIndex0, inputIndex1, ...]]` - inducated a will of input owners to do a transaction.
+A `transactionData` is signed separately by each owner, and then signatures are concatenated with an indication by a set of 1 byte indexes `[inputIndex0, inputIndex1, ...]` for what input user signs.

 Fee payments for transaction depend on a "branching factor" - a difference between consumed inputs and produced outputs.
 For transactions with a branching factor of less than zero fee is not taken.

+## Field ordering and malleability

+It's important to have a transaction hash uniquely identifing a valid transaciton, so while the internal transaction body (without signatures) is already covered by signatures for uniqueness, a set of signatures should be ordered by the smallest `inputIndex` in a list of inputs being signed, and indexed themselves should be ordered in ascending order.